 Getting to the Peak

 Not far west of the turnoff for Brooks Lake on U.S. 26/287 (this is 20-25 miles from Dubois), turn west onto FR 537, an unimproved road that when dry should be passable for most vehicles.
-In 2011, there was no sign, and I am assuming the road construction that has gone on out here for several years obliterated it, but it is easy to see.
+In 2011, there was no sign, and I am assuming the road construction that went on out here for several years obliterated it, but it is easy to see.
 Another thing to look for is a bridged stream crossing that occurs almost immediately and is clearly visible from the highway.

 In 2.7 mi, FR 537 is gated at the Continental Divide and the boundary line of Shoshone and Teton National Forests.
 It is possible to park here and then follow the Divide north to Pilot Knob, but there is a better and shorter approach.